peter1125/website/content/teaching/teaching.md

 title = "Teaching"
-subtitle = "For any inquiries on presentations or guest lectures at meetings or courses please [e-mail](choi.1443@osu.edu) me."
+subtitle = "For any inquiries on presentations or guest lectures please e-mail me at choi.1443@osu.edu."

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format